Voltaren Arthritis Pain Gel

-What is Voltaren Gel?
+What is Voltaren Arthritis Pain Gel?

-Voltaren Gel is used to treat joint pain in the hands, wrists, elbows, knees, ankles, or feet.
+Voltaren Arthritis Pain gel is used to treat joint pain caused by osteoarthritis in the hands, wrists, elbows, knees, ankles, or feet.

 Before taking this medicine